 To earn honors in English, you must have a 3.7 GPA in the major and earn an A on an honors project approved by your advisor.

 The major requires 36 credits in the Department of English and Linguistics, including introductory and upper-level linguistics, literature, and writing courses; one 400-level seminar; and electives including internships or individual projects.
-You may also major in English with a concentration in literary studies or creative writing.
+Majors select a concentration in either literary studies or creative writing (the former including at least 3 credits specifically focused on writing, the latter requiring at least 15 credits specifically in creative writing).

 The Department of English and Linguistics offers numerous scholarships and awards.